tornadoweb/tornado/website/sphinx/releases/next.rst

   port available in 12.10 (``apt-get install python3-pycurl``).
 This port currently has bugs that prevent it from handling arbitrary binary data but it should work for textual (utf8) resources.
+* Fix a crash with libcurl 7.29.0 if a curl object is created and closed without being used.

 `tornado.gen`
 ~~~~~~~~~~~~~